mfs409/jetlag/src/audio/audio.md

 # Sound Effects

-This tutorial introduces sound effects.
-We won't get into background music in this tutorial, since it is covered pretty well in the tutorial about transitioning among stages.
+This chapter introduces sound effects.
+We won't get into background music in this chapter, since it is covered pretty well in the chapter about transitioning among stages.